ekupaskibas18/ekupaskibas18.github.io/blogs/sonnets/2014-04-11-mute-was-i-of-sweet-lines.md

 My day rises at presence of your radiance.
 I beseech heaven draw forth all these jitters,
 That then I find myself lost in deeper prayers.
-Yours is a beauty resembling a goddess,
+For yours is a beauty resembling a goddess,
 Sustained upon perfectly at all angles.
 My eyes troubled into looking straight with yours,
 For I'll be melting, and more my heart implores